How to load your images faster

 1. Image quality

-Sirv applies JPEG compression to reduce the file size of images.
-This also reduces image quality, so the default setting is 85% quality, which is a happy medium between between low file size and good quality.
+Sirv applies JPEG and WebP compression to reduce image file size.
+Since this reduces image quality, Sirv applies a default of 80% quality – a happy medium between between low file size and good quality.
+Compare JPEG quality to see what level you find acceptable.

 2. Image format

-WebP is the most efficient of all web image formats.
-File-size is typically 25-50% smaller than JPEG, while keeping the same quality.
+WebP is usually the most efficient of all web image formats.
+File size is typically 25-50% smaller than JPEG while keeping the same quality.
 It supports transparency and alpha too, so is a great alternative to PNG for faster image loading.

 No matter what image format you uploaded, Sirv will process and serve them as WebP if possible.
 The format is only supported by Chrome and Opera so Sirv will automatically serve JPEG or PNG equivalents to browsers that don’t support WebP.
 You can specify which format to fall-back to: